This Travertine Floor in Hilton Head Island Was Revitalized Thanks to Our Outstanding Stone Polishing Process

 We returned to their house a few days later to begin the restoration of the floor.
 Our stone polishing process requires our professional equipment and exclusive products.
 In order to achieve the best results possible, we must perform several steps.
 We started by cleaning the vanity top using our stone-safe product and a high-speed scrubber.
-Our cleaner now has an enhanced antimicrobial formula that can help inhibit the growth of bacteria and fungi for up to a week after application.
+Our cleaner now has an enhanced formula that can help inhibit the growth of bacteria and fungi after application.
 Before polishing, we needed to hone the travertine.
 We made sure the surface was completely clean, so we could begin honing the stone.
 We ran three sets of honing pads, each with an increased level of grit.
 We continued grinding until all blemishes and damages were removed.
 When this was completed, we were ready to start the polishing process.

 To polish the travertine to the finish our client requested, we continued grinding, using a series of abrasive materials and our special powders.
 When the desired gloss was obtained, we continued the procedure by sealing the stone with our top of the line Stone Armor.
 This sealant is especially useful on floors because it protects the surface from the wear and tear of daily foot traffic.
 Furthermore, Stone Armor will block the absorption of liquids, warding off stains, discoloration, and other signs of deterioration.
 It also enhances the appearance of the stone by giving it a brand-new look.
 We finished by buffing the floor.
 We worked on a 2500 feet surface and fully restored everything.